manuGil/fair-code/README.md

 [The organization of your source code depends on the progaming language and the purpose of the code.
 However, here are some general recommendations:

 1. Organize your source code in directories.
 Create a root-directory for the coder with the same name as repository.
 2. In the root directory include a tests directory for writing test for the source code.
-For example, in this template source code should go in the `fair-code` directory.
+For example, in this template, source code should go in the `repo-template` directory.
 3. As the source code grows, keep scripts organized in sub-directories, the rule of thrumb here is to keep related scripts together.
 4. Use meaningful name for directories and scripts, and choose file names carefully.
 5. Separate data from source code.]

+> Important: when using this template, keep the stucture suggested in `repo-template`, but change the name to match you repository's name.

 *Delete this text above when this template in your repository*